wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Bug correction : Settings link on plugin list was wrong
 * Bug correction : Images on about was not in the package = 4.2.0 =
-* Add feature : Add the posibility to propose a 3 steps Paypal redirect (Step-1 cart's validation, Step-2 use and form page who redirect to page 3,Step-3 cart paypal validation and redirect.)
+* Add feature : Add the posibility to propose a 3 steps Paypal redirect (Step-1 cart s validation, Step-2 use and form page who redirect to page 3,Step-3 cart paypal validation and redirect.)
 * Add feature : Add [validate_wp_shopping_cart] shortcode for step1 cart,  [show_wp_shopping_cart] is always available for 1 step cart or final step cart.
 * Enhancement : rename functions
 * Enhancement : Add class to variation select menu